Skip to main content

 • Gingerbread spice: For garnish over the cold foam.
 Use a store-bought one if you don’t want to make it yourself.

-For the gingerbread Spice
+For the Gingerbread Spice

 Mix all the spices together in a plate or shake the ingredients together in an airtight jar.

-For the Gingerbread Sauce
+For the Gingerbread Syrup

 In a saucepan, add the water and brown sugar and turn on the heat.
 Whisk well and warm the mixture until the brown sugar has completely dissolved.